Special Education

 Students experiencing difficulties with communication may benefit from the services of our Speech Language team which includes Speech Language Pathologists (SLP) and Communicative Disorders Assistants (CDA).
 Examples of communication difficulties could include:

-SPEECH DIFFICULTIES:
+SPEECH SOUND PRODUCTION DIFFICULTIES:

-- Articulation: pronouncing sounds correctly (eg. ‘tup’ for ‘cup’; ‘wion’ for ‘lion’, etc)
+- Mild-Moderate articulation: pronouncing sounds correctly (e.g., ‘tup’ for ‘cup’; ‘wion’ for ‘lion’, etc)

 ORAL LANGUAGE DIFFICULTIES:

-- weaknesses in vocabulary,
+- Weaknesses in vocabulary

-- difficulty clearly expressing their ideas and thoughts,
+- Difficulty clearly expressing their ideas and thoughts

 SERVICES PROVIDED: